vahvero/RCC_textures_and_lymphocytes_publication_image_analysis/README.md

 ## BACKGROUND
-These codes will help you reproduce all plots and statistical analyses of the publication "Integrative Analysis of Tissue Textures and Lymphocyte Infiltration in Renal Cell Carcinoma using Deep Learning" by Brummer Otso et al.
+These codes will help you reproduce or repurpose the image analysis pipeline of the publication "Integrative Analysis of Tissue Textures and Lymphocyte Infiltration in Renal Cell Carcinoma using Deep Learning" by Brummer Otso et al.

 ## USEFUL LINKS